AgeOfLearning/dbt-unit-test/README.md

 ```
 This will set up a `dbt_unit_test.yml` file right next to your `dbt_project.yml`.

-Now, you will need to create a dbt profile called `unit_test`.
+Now, you will need to create a dbt profile for unit testing, and configure your `dbt_unit_test.yml` with directories and this unit testing profile.
 This profile should use a database/schema on the system where the code to be tested is run.
 Ideally, at least the schema should be different than any schema that contains "real" DBT models.

 ## Quick Start
 ```